rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 for you were bought with a price.
 So glorify God in your body. ^0620

-Now concerning the matters about which you wrote : It is good for a man not to have sexual relations with a woman. ^0701
+Now concerning the matters about which you wrote: It is good for a man not to have sexual relations with a woman. ^0701

 But because of the temptation to sexual immorality, each man should have his own wife and each woman her own husband. ^0702